 Rates are based on many factors, including your income, debt-to-income ratio, and of course, your credit score which must be at or above 640.

-Borrowers must have at least $5,001 in qualified student loans, but NaviRefi will not service any amount over $150,000 for undergraduate or graduate loans, or over $250,000 for graduates of medical, pharmacy, dental, and veterinarian programs.
+Borrowers must have at least $5,001 in qualified student loans, but NaviRefi will not service any amount over $250,000.

 Easy Application Process: The application process is quick, and you can get a rate quote in a few minutes.
 Once approved, borrowers can combine multiple educational loans, including federal loans, which can lead to a simplified repayment plan with better rates and lower payments.

 Relatively Low Rates: NaviRefi’s rates are relatively low compared to other refinance lenders — and you can potentially qualify for a rate that is lower than what is currently on federal student loans.

 Must Be Invited to Apply: As of right now, NaviRefi student loan refinancing is only extended to customers of Navient, and loans are by invitation only.
 Paired with a fairly large list of states not currently eligible for the program, refinancing through this lender may be more difficult than doing so with competing refinance lenders.

 Hard Credit Inquiry: Be aware that when you apply for student loan refinancing, NaviRefi will conduct a hard inquiry into your credit report.
 This is normal when applying for loans or loan refinancing, but too many inquiries can hurt your credit score, so don’t apply until you’re sure you want to refinance with this company.